WELCOME!

 Or in Blönduós?
 Anywhere in Iceland?
 On site or online?

 We do find that people generally expect there to be more of a "farm shop" culture in Iceland than there is, lots of sheep farms and thus easy access to wool.
 This isn't the case.
 There are a few farmers who have started their own companies processing wool and selling yarn onsite and online (e.g. Gilhaga, Uppspuni, Hespuhúsið ...) and cooperatives like Ullarselið (Wool Center) and Þingborg who sell local yarn and handmade products made from wool, but these places don't necessarily sell unprocessed wool.
 Most farmers in Iceland sell their wool to the Ístex wool factory and wholesale.
-Their washery is located in Blönduós, so sometimes artists have been able to get small amounts of wool there (please NEVER buy or bring unwashed wool into the Textile Center), BUT this is not a given.
+Their washery is located in Blönduós, so sometimes artists have been able to get small amounts of wool there (please NEVER buy or bring unwashed wool into the Textile Center - see also the section on materials), BUT this is not a given.
 Shearing season is from October - May.

 Generally speaking, the demand for wool is increasing due to a fast decline in sheepfarming and an increased interest in handcrafts and products made from/with wool at the same time.
 It looks as if wool just might stop being a by-product of the meat industry first and foremost and become the very valuable, very sought after and much appreciated material we (the Textile Center team) always hoped it would be!
 Long story short, buying / finding unprocessed wool is possible, but might be more tricky than you think.